streetcomplete/StreetComplete/README.md

     * Osmose quest showing Osmose issues as quests, with filter options
     * Custom quest from CSV file, allows creating nodes (see in-app description)
   * Show POI quests with the sole purpose of indicating existence of elements of chosen type (may show labels)
-  * Colour of build roofs
+  * Colour of building roofs
   * Option to show only quests added in SCEE in quest selection menu
   * Some "other answers" result in a modified changeset comment (because in SCEE they may contain more unexpected changes)
 * Customizable overlays: Choose which elements are highlighted, and which tag is used to determine the color
+* Turn restriction overlay
 * Settings
   * Additional darker dark theme
   * Background map can be changed to aerial / satellite imagery